Introduction of carpentry tools

 Kiri

-The kneading cone is a tool for opening a hole while the round-trip rotational motion is carried out.
-On the other hand, the ballet Drills and Kuriko Drills are tools for continuous rotation and opening holes.
-These Drillss were one of the tools that came in along with Western mechanical technology from the end of the Tokugawa period to the Meiji era.
-Ballto Drills is a tool called Screw Auger in English, with a blade tip at the tip and a spiral axis can easily discharge chips.
+The kneading cone is a tool for opening holes while rotating round trip motion, but on the other hand, the tools for opening holes by giving continuous rotation are Boult Drills and Kuriko Drills.
+These Drillss were one of the tools that came in with Western mechanical technology from the end of the Edo period to the Meiji period.
+Boult Drills is Screw in English A tool called Auger has a cutting edge at the tip, and the shaft can be easily discharged by spiraling the shaft.
 The bolts and nuts that pass through this hole are also spiral-shaped screws.
-Looking back on the occurrence of screws, it is believed that in West it was invented by the Pythagoras philosopher and mathematician Alkitas (around 400 years ago).
-Specifically, a cylindrical screw is drawn on a compressor in a fresco painting at the site of Pompeii.
+Looking back on the occurrence of screws, it is thought that in the West it was invented by the Pythagoras philosopher and mathematician Alquitas of Taras (around 400 BC).
+Specifically, a cylinder-shaped screw is drawn on a compressor in a fresco painting at the site of Pompeii.

 In Japan, spiral-shaped Drills is seen in ancient times, but it seems that it has not been applied to the idea of screws.
-Ballto Drills is used by rotating the handle attached to T-shaped.
-Kuriko Drills is the Drills that makes this rotation more smooth.
-It seemed to have entered at the end of the Tokugawa period, and in the Meiji era it was also called a curved pattern (brace) Drills and a cutting edge was called a chisel Drills (bit).
-It is the wisdom of the West that the crank shape is advantageous for giving continuous rotation.
-It is reported that the invention of the Kuriko Drills was made in Western Europe in the 15th century.
-It seems that the Japanese, which is called screws and crank shape, were not sensitive to rotational motion.
-However, what was the surprise of the Japanese at the time of seeing these?
-I think I was greatly inspired by my ingenuity.
+Boult Drills rotates the handle attached to the T shape.
+Kuriko Drills is the Drills that makes this rotation smoother.
+It seemed to have entered at the end of the Tokugawa period, and in the Meiji era it was also called Drills (brace) and Drills (bit) with the cutting edge.
+The advantage of the crank shape to give continuous rotation is the wisdom of the West.
+The invention of Crico Drills is reported to have been made in Europe in the 15th century.
+The Japanese, which is called screws and the crank shape, seem to have not been sensitive to rotational motion.
+But what was the surprise of the Japanese at the time when they saw these things?
+I think I was greatly inspired by ingenuity.

-In Japan, we traditionally used hand-rubbed Drills when drilling nail holes, but in the Meiji era, when a bolt-based bonding method was introduced along with Western-style architecture, screw-shaped vault Drills began to be used, which made thick and deep holes.
+In Japan, we have traditionally kneaded Drills when drilling nail holes, but in the Meiji era, when a bonding method using bolts was introduced along with Western-style architecture, a screw-shaped Bolt Drills came to be used, allowing thick and deep holes.